PSSUN/MuleDoc/docs/workflow-overview.md

 # Workflow Overview

+## Data Preparation

+Only BAM files from single-cell RNA-seq read alignment are required to run the full workflow on your own private data.
+Whenever possible, use full-length sequencing data so that more genomic regions are covered and more SNV information can be obtained.

 ## Pipeline Stages (Logical Order)

 1. `src/preprocess/bam2vcf.sh`: call SNVs from multiple BAM files and remove known RNA editing sites.